 Television Studies, Media and Culture in Wales, Consumer Culture, Media Audiences, Media and Cultural Theory, Research Methods.

 I began my academic career undertaking a PhD and teaching as a graduate assistant at Lancaster University in the Institute for Women’s Studies.
 Since then I have held academic posts at five UK universities and acted as an external examiner at several others.
 I have been centrally involved in leading both RAE 2008 and REF 2014 submissions, and have had the privilege of leading several undergraduate and postgraduate degrees.
 I have examined doctoral candidates in both English and Welsh, and have supervised research degree students to completion who have gone on to develop their own academic careers.

 Director, Creative Industries Research Institute with strategic responsibility for a team of 35 multidisciplinary researchers in arts and humanities

-Co-director of the Centre for Media and Culture in Small Nations.
+Co-director (with Prof. Lisa Lewis) Centre for Media and Culture in Small Nations.

 McElroy.
 R. (ed.)
 (2017) Contemporary British Television Crime Drama: Cops on the Box, Contemporary British Television Crime Drama, Routledge.